-'Research and publication' is the most highly ranked criterion in each ranking but is measured differently by each newspaper.
+"Research and publication" is the most highly ranked criterion in each ranking but is measured differently by each newspaper.
 Chosun simply counts the number of articles per academic indexed in SciVerse Scopus over the previous five years.
-The Joongang measurement is a bit more complex and assigns 55 (out of 115) points to 'international' publications and citations in journals indexed in the Arts and Humanities Citation Index (AHCI), the Science Citation Index (SCI) and the Social Sciences Citation Index (SSCI).
-15 points (on the research criterion) are allotted for 'national' publications published in domestic journals, and the remaining 45 points go to grant income.
+The Joongang measurement is a bit more complex and assigns fifty-five (out of 115) points to "international" publications and citations in journals indexed in the Arts and Humanities Citation Index (AHCI), the Science Citation Index (SCI), and the Social Sciences Citation Index (SSCI).
+Fifteen points (on the research criterion) are allotted for "national" publications published in domestic journals, and the remaining forty-five points go to grant income.

-Although ostensibly a language-neutral criterion, the research measurement in both cases privileges English over Korean as Kang (2009) explains with a case study of 'international' publications by Korean academics in the field of Communications, a discipline indexed in SSCI.
+Although ostensibly a language-neutral criterion, the research measurement in both cases privileges English over Korean as Kang (2009) explains with a case study of "international" publications by Korean academics in the field of communications, a discipline indexed in SSCI.
 In 2007, there were 1,865 journals indexed in the SSCI.
-1,585 (79.62%) of these originated in the USA and UK.
-SSCI-indexed 'international' journals are thus clearly hugely skewed towards those originating in Anglophone centre countries.
-Among Asian countries, 7 SSCI-indexed journals (0.38%) originate in Japan, 5 (0.27%) in China, 4 (0.21%) in India, 3 (0.16%) in South Korea, and one each (0.05%) in Singapore and Taiwan.
-Even those SSCI-indexed journals published outside the Anglophone centre countries are overwhelmingly English-language publications (as are, incidentally, a fair number of domestic journals).
+1,585 (79.62%) of these originated in the US and UK.
+SSCI-indexed "international" journals are thus clearly hugely skewed towards those originating in Anglophone countries.
+Among Asian countries, seven SSCI-indexed journals (0.38%) originate in Japan, five (0.27%) in China, four (0.21%) in India, three (0.16%) in South Korea, and one each (0.05%) in Singapore and Taiwan.
+Even those SSCI-indexed journals published outside the Anglophone countries are overwhelmingly English-language publications (as are, incidentally, a fair number of domestic journals).
 So, adopting publication in SSCI-indexed journals as a measurement of research quality obviously translates into adopting publication in English as a quality measure.
-The same is true for journals indexed in SciVerse Scopus, AHCI and SCI.
+The same is true for journals indexed in SciVerse Scopus, AHCI, and SCI.

-The inclusion of 'social reputation of graduates and their career progress' as criterion is justified, in circular logic, with the argument that 'career progress and social reputations of graduates represent the quality of education of a particular university' (Ahn, et al., 2009).
-Joongang measures this criterion through a survey of domestic companies with seven questions each of which is weighted 10 out of 70.
-The survey asks purely attitudinal questions (e.g., Which university graduates would you like to hire?
+The inclusion of "social reputation of graduates and their career progress" as criterion is justified, in circular logic, with the argument that "career progress and social reputations of graduates represent the quality of education of a particular university" (Ahn et al. 2009).
+Joongang measures this criterion through a survey of domestic companies with seven questions each of which is weighted ten out of seventy.
+The survey asks purely attitudinal questions (e.g. Which university graduates would you like to hire?
 Which universities do you see developing in the future?
 Which universities would you like to donate to?).
 These serve to simply elicit and perpetuate existing stereotypes and reinforce discourses already in circulation.
-While there is no clear intersection with English in the Joongang measurement, there is in the Chosun measurement, which does not survey domestic companies but multinationals with the intent to measure the global reputation of local graduates (H. Oh, 2009).
-To do so Chosun sends out questionnaires to more than 700 human resources managers at multinational corporations outside Korea asking them to select up to 30 Korean universities whose graduates excel in their experience.
+While there is no clear intersection with English in the Joongang measurement, there is in the Chosun measurement, which does not survey domestic companies but multinationals with the intent to measure the global reputation of local graduates (Oh 2009).
+To do so Chosun sends out questionnaires to more than 700 human resources managers at multinational corporations outside Korea asking them to select up to thirty Korean universities whose graduates excel in their experience.
 The survey is thus obviously skewed towards responses from environments in which English is the norm and excludes Koreans working in domestic environments no matter how well-trained and productive they may be.

-The measurement of 'internationalization,' which accounts for around 20% of the Joongang total and 10% of the Chosun total, is almost identical in both cases.
-The degree to which a university is judged to be internationalized is rated on the basis of four indices (Jung, 2011):
+The measurement of internationalization, which accounts for around twenty percent of the Joongang total and ten percent of the Chosun total, is almost identical in both cases.
+The degree to which a university is judged to be internationalized is rated on the basis of four indices (Jung 2011):

-- The proportion of foreigners among a university's teaching staff
+- · The proportion of foreigners among a university's teaching staff

 - The number of international students

-- The number of exchange students
+- · The number of exchange students

 - The proportion of English-medium lectures